 We estimated the fair value of contingent consideration on a recurring basis using the average of probability-weighted potential payments specified in the purchase agreements, which were level 3 measurements.
-Changes to the estimated fair value have been immaterial since the acquisition date through the end of the fiscal year.
 The significant assumptions used in these calculations include forecasted results and the estimated likelihood for each performance scenario.